We are excited you are considering transferring to the University of Vermont!

 How do I confirm my acceptance fee?

 To guarantee your enrollment at the University of Vermont for the semester you have been admitted to, you must pay the $495 acceptance fee and notify us of your intention to enroll on or before the date specified in your acceptance letter.
-Read more about how you can complete the enrollment process online or by mail:
+Read more about how you can complete the enrollment process online:

 Online: Online payment is available through our application status website.
 You simply login with your UVM identification number (your '95' number) and password and click on the "pay my acceptance fee" button.
 The UVM ID is sent to all applicants by e-mail.
 If you have misplaced this information, the admitted student may request it by calling the Admissions Office and identifying themselves.
 Due to privacy restrictions, we are unable to give this information to anyone other than the student.